Urban experiences meets raw Arctic nature

 The Tromsø region is a great place to explore with your hiking boots on.
 If you enjoy climbing mountains, the region has a vast number of summits and peaks of various levels to choose between.
 They all have one thing in common: panoramic views from the top!
 The closest and most popular hike is up to the mountain plateau at the upper station of the Cable Car.
 From here, you can enjoy stunning views of the city and surrounding area.

-Check out Sollidalsaksla (800 m.a.s.l.) if you want longer hike.
+Check out Sollidalsaksla (800 m.a.s.l.) if you want a longer hike.
 This hike takes about 3-5 hours up and down.
 When you reach the summit, you will be rewarded with unbeatable views of Tromsdalstinden, Kvaløya, Malangen and Ramfjorden.

 Looking for something slightly easier?
 See “Top 5 easy mountain hikes near Tromsø”.